The American Association of Professional Apiculturists offers two major awards (Announcements occur annually in the Fall).

 Ann W. Harman at: firstname.lastname@example.org

 This award is offered for the best student papers presented at the American Bee Research Conference (ABRC).
 AAPA will give a $200 award for every 6 students presenting.
 For example, if 6 or fewer students were presenting there would be only one $200 award.
-If 12 students were presenting there would be two $200 awards.
+For ABRC 2017, there were 19 student presentations and 3 winners.

 Both graduate students and undergraduates are eligible for this award.
 The paper must involve the genus Apis.
 Students do not have to be members of AAPA, nor do their advisors need to be members.